seaflow-uw/seaflow-web/content/_index.md

       # Automatically transition through slides?
       loop: true
       # Duration of transition between slides (in ms)
-      interval: 5000
+      interval: 8000

   - block: markdown
     content:
       title: Latest News
-      text: Transform your phytoplankton research with SeaFlow, our innovative flow cytometer that operates continuously underway.
-Own a SeaFlow or rent it for your upcoming research expeditions - [contact us](mailto:ribalet@uw.edu) to discuss your research needs and how to become a part of the SeaFlow community.
+      text: Enhance your phytoplankton research with SeaFlow, our flow cytometer that operates continuously underway.
+Own or rent it for your upcoming research expeditions - [contact us](mailto:ribalet@uw.edu) to discuss your research needs and how to become a part of the SeaFlow community.
         {{% cta cta_link="./instrument/" cta_text="Meet the Instrument →" %}}
     design:
       spacing: